 Treatment is safe for the majority of patients.
 However, pregnant and breastfeeding mothers are advised to wait until their child is weaned before having this procedure.
 People with a history of deep vein thrombosis (DVT) or phlebitis should also not have this procedure.
-When you come in for a consultation, Dr. Grace will review your complete medical history to make sure that this procedure is right for you.
+When you come in for a consultation, Dr. Grace or Dr. Tutino will review your complete medical history to make sure that this procedure is right for you.

 For qualified patients, the treatment can make your legs healthier.
 When diseased veins are closed off, circulation improves throughout.
 This can reduce pain and lower the risk of associated complications, such as leg ulcers.

 Sclerotherapy Treatment in Burlington at the Grace Clinic

 Sclerotherapy is usually a very brief procedure, though patients who have several problem veins will require multiple appointments.
 Most patients need between four and eight appointments in total, with two to four weeks between appointments.
 Most appointments take between fifteen minutes and half an hour.
 If you’re found to be an eligible candidate, you’ll likely be able to have your first appointment soon after your consultation.